 YetaWF can turn any page into a static page, which means it doesn't need to be rendered as its contents are already available in HTML form.
 This offers the best of both worlds, a page can be edited and saved and is immediately available as a static page for super-fast loading.
 No tools or utilities to run.

 With YetaWF every site is a single page site.
-You still develop individual pages, which are then combined into one (or multiple) Unified Page Sets.
+You still develop individual pages, which are then combined into a Single Page Application.
 No tools or utilities to run.
-You can even combine Unified Page Sets and Static Pages for extreme performance.
+You can even combine Single Page Applications and Static Pages for extreme performance.